Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.33/index.md

 ## Bug Fixes

-- **Images Failing to Load on Safari (iPad)**: Resolved an issue where studies would fail to load images when accessed via Safari on iPads running the latest iOS version.
+- **Images Failing to Load on Safari (iPad)**: Resolved an issue where studies would fail to load and show images when accessed via Safari on iPads running the latest iOS version.
 Images now display correctly across all supported devices and browsers.
 - **Quarantine Info Box Displayed in Incorrect View:** Fixed an issue where the informative box for Quarantine appeared in the wrong view (Inspect).
 It now displays only in the appropriate context during the Edit process for quarantined studies.
-- **Progress Bar Not Reaching 100% on Scan Completion**: Resolved an issue where the progress bar would not reach 100% at the end of the scanning process when images with errors were present.
+- **Upload - Progress Bar Not Reaching 100% on Scan Completion**: Resolved an issue where the progress bar would not reach 100% at the end of the scanning process when images with errors were present.
 The bar now correctly reflects completion status, including errored images.

 ## Deprecations